 Even while you’re in remission, it’s common for a biopsy to show microscopic changes to your tissue that indicate previous inflammation.
 Sometimes, in the case of prolonged and deep remission, biopsy results are normal, but this is not usually the case.

 Biologics keep you in remission by blocking your immune system’s overactive inflammation response.
-If you go off your medication while in remission, you’re more at risk for reacting with a flare to a trigger.
+If you go off your medication while in remission, you’re more at risk for reacting to a trigger with a flare.

 Sometimes triggers can be hard to predict.
 Others, such as the following, are easier to identify: